 Mardi Gras in New Orleans is like no other experience you have ever had.
 Most people come to New Orleans for Mardi Gras to party and have fun.
-However, there are some people who's sole mission is to take advantage of anyone who is unprepared for their plan.
+However, there are some people whose sole mission is to take advantage of anyone who is unprepared for their plan.

 The TUPD encourages you to enjoy the Carnival Season and suggests that you read the following information, which can assist you in having a safe Mardi Gras:

 The New Orleans Police Department along with the assistance of several local, state and federal law enforcement agencies do an excellent job in policing the French Quarter and parade routes however, like many large cities, crimes do slip through the cracks.

 Some general safety rules to keep in mind are:

 Lock your residence hall doors at all times and do not let persons other than registered guests inside.
 Make sure you take the time to familiarize yourself with all residence hall rules as they may change during the season.

 Attend parades in groups, walk on well-lit streets, have designated meeting spots, and limit what you carry on your person (e.g., a small amount of cash, some form of ID, health insurance cards and one credit card).
 When off-campus at parades or other events report any emergencies directly to the NOPD by dialing 911.
 Heavy traffic and congestion could limit the capability of TUPD officers to respond rapidly to off-campus locations.
 Have a plan for your return and make sure everyone is accounted for.